 Education: B.S., MPAcc Montana State University; Ph.D., University of North Carolina at Chapel Hill

-Justin Hopkins is an associate professor in the Accounting area at the Darden School of Business.
+Justin Hopkins is the J. Harvie Wilkinson Jr. Associate Professor of Business Administration in the Accounting area at the Darden School of Business.
 His research interests include the effects of regulation on financial reporting, governance and economic outcomes.
 He has taught various courses across Darden's programs and at the UVA Law School including electives on financial reporting and financial statement analysis.
 He has authored a number of cases helping students to gain a deeper understanding of the content of financial reports, the economic drivers of a firm's financial condition, and the governance characteristics of a company.

 Prior to joining faculty at Darden, Hopkins obtained his Ph.D. from the Kenan-Flagler School of Business at the University of North Carolina at Chapel Hill, where he taught an elective on the interaction of public policy and accounting.
 He has worked as an auditor for Ernst & Young LLP as well as consulted to the Justice Department and Asian Development Bank.
 He is a returned Peace Corps volunteer from the Dominican Republic and has coached baseball and volunteered in Charlottesville scouting organizations.

 "Revealing Corporate Financial Misreporting" with Q. Curtis and D. Donelson.
 Contemporary Accounting Research.
 Forthcoming.